ragnarekker/varsomdata/README.md

 `observations.py`: Methods and analysis of observations as a whole.
 Looks mostly on when, where and who of observations over year(s).<br>
 `output`: Folder for saving plots and data files made by the different modules.<br>
 `plotdangerandproblem.py`: The code for downloading and making the plots on ragnar.pythonanywhere.com/dangerandproblem/<br>
+`plotcalendardata.py`: The code for downloading and making the plots on ragnar.pythonanywhere.com/observerdata/<br>
-`plotobserversdata.py`: The code for downloading and making the plots on ragnar.pythonanywhere.com/observerdata/<br>
+`plotobserversdata.py`: TO BE REMOVED.
+The code for downloading and making the plots on ragnar.pythonanywhere.com/observerdata/<br>
 `regobsstatistics.py`: Seasonal plots over data in regObs.
 Eg observations pr day, annual sum etc./<br>
 `runonshedule.py`: Contains the code which runs the modules and makes the file transfer to ragnar.pythonanywhere.com/observerdata/<br>
 `setenvironment.py`: Contains environment variables such as api versions and folder-paths.<br>